Written 24 July 2023 · Last edited 28 March 2026 ~ 9 min read

 Introduction

-So, if recursion and pagination are old friends just skip right to the end.
-If not, then read on.
+This post walks through building up to that function.
+If recursion and pagination are already familiar, skip to the general function.
+If not, read on.

 Recursion